jeelabs/esp-link/README.md

 yours.
 Enter a password if your network is secure (recommended...) and hit the connect button.

-You should now see that the esp-link has connected to your network and it should show you its IP address. _Write it down_ (due to a bug ou won't see it anymore after this) and then follow the provided link (you will have to switch your laptop, phone, or tablet back to your network before you can actually connect).
+You should now see that the esp-link has connected to your network and it should show you its IP address. _Write it down_ (due to a bug you won't see it anymore after this) and then follow the provided link (you will have to switch your laptop, phone, or tablet back to your network before you can actually connect).